 Information for patients

-This page is written to provide background information on STXBP1-Encephalopathy, intended for patient families and others interested.
-Here you can find more information on the symptoms, the cause and what kind of research we, the VU University Amsterdam, do to advance our understanding.
+This page is written to provide background information on STXBP1-Encephalopathy, intended for patient families and others interested in the basic principles of this disease.

 STXBP1 is one of the many thousands of genes in our DNA.
 In 2008, researchers concluded that small changes in the DNA sequence (mutations) of this gene cause Ohtahara syndrome (Saitsu et al., 2008).
-Since then, more reports have come out identifying STXBP1 mutations as a cause for several neurodevelopmental diseases.
-Collectively these diseases are now called STXBP1 encephalopathy or STXBP1-E (most of these reports are nicely summarized in the review paper Stamberger et al., 2016).
+Since then, more reports have come out identifying STXBP1 mutations as a cause for several other neurodevelopmental diseases (see figure below).
+Collectively, these diseases are now called STXBP1 Encephalopathy or STXBP1-E (most of these reports are nicely summarized in the review paper Stamberger et al., 2016).

 To date, there is no therapy known that treats STXBP1-E patients beyond symptomatic treatments, for example using antiepileptic drugs.
-Providing new strategies for developing therapies for STXBP1 patients is another long term goal in our research (see below).
+Providing new strategies for developing therapies for STXBP1 patients is another long-term goal in our research.

-STXBP1 encephalopathy are typically caused by a heterozygous mutation
+STXBP1 Encephalopathy is typically caused by a heterozygous mutation

 Humans, as well as most animals and plants, have two copies of each of their genes.
 STXBP1-E patients generally have a mutation only in one of the two copies, while the other copy is unaffected.
 This is called a heterozygous mutation.